Dianella tasmanica

-Dianella tasmanica, commonly known as the Tasman flax-lily or Tasmanian flax-lily is a herbaceous strappy perennial herb of the family Asphodelaceae, subfamily Hemerocallidoideae, found in southeastern Australia including Tasmania.
-It has leaves to 80 cm, and a flower stem to 1.5 m.
+Dianella tasmanica, commonly known as the Tasman flax-lily or Tasmanian flax-lily, is a herbaceous strappy perennial herb of the family Asphodelaceae, subfamily Hemerocallidoideae, found in southeastern Australia including Tasmania.
+Its leaves are up to 80 cm in length, and the flower stem is up to 1.5 m tall.
 Blue flowers in spring and summer are followed by violet berries.
 It adapts readily to cultivation and is commonly seen in Australian gardens.
-Unlike other Dianella species, its fruit is toxic.
+Unlike other Dianella species, its fruits are toxic.

 Taxonomy

 Dianella tasmanica was first described in 1858 by eminent English botanist and explorer Joseph Dalton Hooker.
 The genus name is derived from the Roman goddess Diana, with a diminutive suffix -ella.

 Description

 Dianella tasmanica is a strappy herbaceous plant which grows to 0.5–2 metres (1–7 ft) high and wide, with a thick spreading rhizome under the ground.
 The green linear keeled leaves have finely toothed margins, and may reach 1 m (40 in) in length and 1.5–4 cm wide.
 The small (1.5 cm diameter) blue flowers bloom in spring and summer (August to February), and are followed by small roughly oval or globular violet berries which range from about 1.2 cm (0.5 in) in diameter.